Now offering Internet

 Qualifications

 There’s value to having a therapist you can connect with and who helps you to deal with your challenges.
-I began my career interning at a LGBT community center in 1992.
+I began my career interning at a LGBTQIA+ community center in 1992.
 After obtaining my Ph.D., I began private practice.
 While going through many issues related to being gay, my experience deepened my understanding of the challenges related to being out in our culture.

 Publications – Books